-A writer takes a two-week journey across the United States—specifically visiting towns named Paris, with a clipboard and a hundred questionnaires—to uncover what Americans really think about the French today.
+A two-week journey across the US—specifically towns named Paris, with a clipboard and a hundred questionnaires—to uncover what Americans think about the French.

 I’d first heard about the site on my outing to St. Paul’s Church in the Bronx.
 Frank, the lecturer at St. Paul’s that day,...